AlexMilligan/guardpact/src/content/docs/reference/19-points.md

 ---
-title: 19 Points
+title: "19 Points"
-description: 19 Points to push for the sake of liberty
+description: "19 Points to push for the sake of liberty"
 ---

 ### **1. Universal School Choice**